Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

 For amplified modes, we can easily write the incoming boundary condition for a one-sided slab cavity of length $L$ as

 where $B_\alpha$ is the given incoming field amplitude at frequency $\omega_\alpha$.
-This single equation vastly underdetermines the coefficients $b_m^{(\alpha)}$ in the sum, so that the choice is based on convenience.
+This single equation vastly under-determines the coefficients $b_m^{(\alpha)}$ in the sum, so that the choice is based on convenience.
 This freedom arises from the overcompleteness of using both $\{u_n\}$ and $\{v_m\}$ to represent the internal fields.
 Hence the coefficients $a_n^{(\alpha)}$ depend strongly on the choice of the $b_m^{(\alpha)}$.
 A natural choice is to take only a single term, $v_0(x; \omega_\alpha)$, which corresponds to the dominant component of the outgoing TCF state for the nearest lasing mode.
-This is allowed for a cavity with a single input channel, as in the one-sided slab geometry we are considering here; in general one needs a minimum of M independent incoming states to represent an arbitrary input for an M-channel cavity, and these can be chosen again to be similar in character to the nearest lasing mode in order to optimize the calculation.
+This is allowed for a cavity with a single input channel, as in the one-sided slab geometry we are considering here; in general one needs a minimum of $M$ independent incoming states to represent an arbitrary input for an $M$-channel cavity, and these can be chosen again to be similar in character to the nearest lasing mode in order to optimize the calculation.

-Once a representation of the input field is chosen, one can insert the expansions (\ref{ampdecomp}) for the amplified modes and the analogous expansion involving only outgoing TCFs for the lasing modes into the fundamental Eqs.\ (\ref{salt_field}) and (\ref{ampinv}) and use the self-orthogonality relations of the $u_n,v_m$ to find coupled non-linear matrix equations for the coefficient $a_n^{(\mu)}, a_n^{(\alpha)}, b_m^{(\alpha)}$ which determine their solutions.
+Once a representation of the input field is chosen, one can insert the expansions (\ref{ampdecomp}) for the amplified modes and (\ref{lasedecomp}) for the lasing modes into the fundamental Eqs.\ (\ref{salt_field}) and (\ref{ampinv}) and use the self-orthogonality relations of the outgoing TCF states to find coupled non-linear matrix equations for the coefficients $a_n^{(\mu)}, a_n^{(\alpha)}$ which determine their solutions.
 For the lasing modes, $\Psi_\mu$, one finds

 where $\gamma_\mu = \gamma_\perp/(\omega_\mu - \omega_a + i \gamma_\perp)$.
 This is identical to the lasing equations of SALT except for the presence of the amplified mode intensities in the non-linear hole-burning denominator.